Jurong Port: General cargo terminal

 The General Cargo Terminal handles a diverse range of cargoes including steel products, project cargo, machinery and mechanical appliances.
 As a transshipment and storage hub accredited by the London Metal Exchange, Jurong Port's General Cargo Terminal also handles metal ingots.

 Bulk cargo terminal

 The Bulk Cargo Terminal handles bulk cargo like bulk cement, furnace slag, copper slag and liquid bulk.
 Jurong Port has a dedicated common-user facility to handle bulk cement.
 The Cement Terminal is one of the world's largest common-user cement facilities and consists of two dedicated berths equipped with three cement screw unloaders linked to a fully enclosed air-slide, non-pollutive conveyor system.
 Jurong Port handles more than 90% of cement throughput into Singapore.

 Container terminal

 Operations started in July 2001.
 The terminal has an annual handling capacity of 500,000 TEUs.
 The terminal has a global direct connectivity to over 80 ports in 45 countries.

+Energy terminals

+Jurong Port owns stakes in 2 of the largest Energy Terminals in Singapore - Jurong Port Tank Terminals (JPTT) and Jurong Port Universal Terminal (JPUT), with a combined capacity of about 2.9 million cubic metres.